ryanw-mobile/GMap2ICal/README.md

 # GMap2iCal - Google Maps Timeline to iCal

 ### My first Compose for Desktop App

 A small utility written in Kotlin to convert Google Maps Activity Timeline to iCal (.ics) files for calendar import.

 This is not an Android App.
 It can be built and executed using IntelliJ IDEA on the desktop environment.

 This is my first non-Android Kotlin project.
 It is within expectation that everything inside this project can be messy.
 I treat this as my playground that allows me to make all kinds of experiments and mistakes.
 While I thank you for your visit, I would appreciate if you could take things easy when you see me doing something crazy here.
 Thank you.

 <div style="text-align:center"><img src="screenshot-220804.png" /></div>

-## TLDR - Status and Roadmap
+## TL;DR - Status and Roadmap

 This App is fully functional.